1. Quick Start¶

-This open-source library provides a very good performance but it has got memory limitations.
-For cases where you need to apply a time series analysis over a huge amount of data and in short-term fashion, please, contact us.
-We are working on a cluster version which is coming soon.
+This open-source library provides a very good performance, but it has got memory limitations.
+For cases where you need to apply a time series analysis over a huge amount of data and in short-term fashion, please, contact us).

 1.4.
 Let’s Rock!¶

 Now, you have the basic concepts to start using the library.
-Please, follow the documentation of each function in order to know how to use them.
-Each function has its corresponding test(s).
-You can check there how to use the function.
+Please, follow the documentation of each function to know how to use them.
+Each function has its corresponding tests so you can check how to use each of them.

 Furthermore, we provide use cases and examples that you can use to learn where and how to apply the library.